 Note: If either of meetings, virtual classrooms, or seminar rooms are associated with an event, the settings of the event take precedence.

-From the Require Adobe Connect Add-in section, Administrators can force the usage of Adobe Connect application for desktop for everyone to join a Meeting, a Training, or a Webinar.
+From the Require Adobe Connect application section, Administrators can force the usage of Adobe Connect application for desktop for everyone to join a Meeting, a Training, or a Webinar.
 Select the applicable option and click Save.

 Users who do not have the Adobe Connect application installed on their machines, are prompted to install it.
 These settings are immediately effective for all new Adobe Connect sessions.

 Only administrators have access to the Training Catalog by default.
 An administrator must set permissions for the Training Catalog before Training Managers can use it.
 Administrators can create any folder and permissions structure.
 For example, an Administrator could give the whole Training Managers group permission to manage the root folder of the Training Catalog.
 In another example, an Administrator could create folders for each Training Manager.